wellandlighthouse/CDN-Sync-Tool/readme.txt

 * Fixed CDN connection being established on every admin page load
 * Added extra checks to ensure connection details are correct
 * Added ability to use the UK CloudFiles region
+* Added ability to use an SFTP server for CDN connection

 = 2.1 =